 Although meetings related to the Cirencester Parking Project are not open to the public, notes (from the initial July 2015 meeting onwards) are available further up this page - see Parking Demand Project Notes.
 Please note that text has been deleted from some notes when there has been a need to protect confidential information relating to specific negotiations with site owners, site purchase and lease negotiations and financial data which cannot yet be made public.

-Parking-related press releases
+Recent parking-related press releases

 For more information please view the following press releases